Dog Breed Directory

 • Swollen or painful elbow joint

-• Reluctance to extend the leg fully
+• Reluctance to extend leg fully

 Treatment: